bio-boris/NewKbaseDevelopers/questions_and_answers.md

 #BEGIN YourFunctionName1
 (This is were the implementation details of your functions go)
 #END YourFunctionName1

-#BEGIN YourFunctionName2n
-(This is were the implementation details of your functions go)
-#END YourFunctionName2n
 ```
 Any code created outside of the Magic Comments will not be included inside the final .impl implementation file.

-### How do I organize the code?

-There are two common patterns:
-1) Create multiple functions and do everything inside the implmentation file.
-An example of this pattern can be found in these apps [1,2,3]()
-2) Create a utils directory, create a runner or utility class, pass in the configuration file and parameter files to it, and do everything in there.
-An example of this pattern can be found in these apps [1,2,3]()

 # Validation
 ### Q: How does validation work for apps?